Jessica Amber

 Whale artwork being selected using magic wand and lasso tools in Photoshop

-Step 4: Deletion
+Step 4: Deleting

-Select the inverse of your current selection by right-clicking and choosing 'Select Inverse'.
-This will make it so only your transparent area is selected.
-Then, press Delete on your keyboard, and the messy pixels will vanish!
+Select the inverse of your current selection by right-clicking and choosing ‘Select Inverse’.
+This will make it everything EXCEPT your art is selected.

 Whale artwork in Photoshop, with artefacts selected and deleted